ptangyue/Pam-Tangyuenyong-Portfolio/Part3_Final_Project.md

 **7. Redesigning call to action page**

 I planned to use table for this call to action page in the wireframe.
 However, after playing around with shorthand layout, I changed my mind.
-The initial 4 quadrant table would make the less dense quadrant look less urgent and less impactful.
+The initial four quadrant table would make the less dense quadrant look less urgent and less impactful.
 For the redesign, I decided to combine all the required actions for younger adult into one section, as so was the senior part.
 I also incorporated the persona character here to make ensure persona is consistent throughout the story.
 In the final data story, audiences found this section very clear and easy-to-follow.